jeancloudvanlang/lessick/README.md

 # lessick #

 a tiny rake script to do a bit less zauber.
 It lives to serve Regina.
-So it can compiles all your given less files to a given directory of your choice (#magic).
+It can compiles all her given less files to a given directory of her choice (#magic).

 ** You have to ad(d)just the less and css file directories**